makeomatic/ms-token/README.md

   * `prefix`: optional, used in `redis` backend as key prefix
 * `args.encrypt`, used in `crypto.createCipher(algorithm, password)` when encoding long tokens:
   * `algorithm`: one of `openssl list-cipher-algorithms`, example: `aes192`
-  * `password`: The password is used to derive the cipher key and initialization vector (IV).
+  * `sharedSecret`: The password is used to derive the cipher key and initialization vector (IV).
   The value must be either a 'binary' encoded string or a Buffer.